Contents

 Litum manufactured the system, including the RTLS UWB anchors [readers], tags, firmware, and software, in addition to providing installation and ongoing support.
 In the tunnel itself, 48 anchors (readers) were installed that capture transmission from the badges.
 Each anchor has a read distance of 150 meters (492 feet) aboveground and about 100 meters (328 feet) in the tunnels.

 The precise location of tags is calculated by Litum’s location engine software by using proprietary algorithms.
 That location can be calculated with an accuracy of about 50 centimeters (19.7 inches).
 Thus, as each worker moves around the worksite and through the tunnel, his or her location is displayed on a dashboard map as a dot.
-In that way, management can view where all personnel are located in real-time, as well as collect and store historic data.
+In that way, management can view where all personnel are located in real-time, as well as collect and store historical data.

 In the event of an incident, such as an unauthorized individual entering a restricted area, an alert is issued directly to managers or supervisors on site, who can then quickly address the problem.
 In case of emergencies that might take place onsite, the system manager can send alerts to employee badges individually or collectively to warn them.

 In addition, RTLS UWB nodes are installed throughout the tunnel, every 100 meters (656 feet).
 Those nodes come with a button that can be pressed to activate the alarm system, which enables workers to activate the alarm system if needed.
 The two-way nature of communication makes emergency alarm management easier.
-When alarm activated, evacuation is safer and much safer through the software that displays each worker’s location.
+When alarm is activated, evacuation is safer and much safer through the software that displays each worker’s location.

 One of the main challenges facing the technology was to create a network within underground tunnels and another was to provide products that can withstand the harsh working environments.
 The team used amplifiers to enhance bandwidth and Litum produced IP67-rated hardware that is durable for harsh working conditions.